Axel-Jacobsen/Succotash/README.md

 Play neural network, simple and easy enough to write - lots of room for improvement and generalization!

-97.2% accuracy on MNIST Test set
+97.2% accuracy on MNIST Test set (with the weights and biases in `good_models`).
+Try `./test.py` to see examples of the network's predictions

 #### File Structure
 ```